MortezaBashsiz/nipo/README.md

 **Clustered**

 Nipo supports several slaves and guaranties your slaves synchronization.
-It will automatically after comming up.
+It will automatically sync slave after comming up.
 You can ask your cluster status.
 The healthcheck interval could be configured in millisecond.

 **In-Memory**